-With the official first day of winter only a couple weeks away, property owners need to have a plan in place for snow season.
+With the cold seasons just around the corner, and snowstorms on the docket already in some parts of the nation, property owners need to have a plan in place for snow season.
 In fact, all residents that live in a snow zone need to have a snow plan well before the first flake falls.

 If you own or manage a rental property you may be wondering who is responsible for snow removal – landlord or tenant?